 Finally, as health professionals we are being challenged to support patients in taking more responsibility for looking after their own health and work with them as partners (not just service users).
 We are more likely to be successful in doing this in a culture where our own organisations take responsibility for improving the services we provide.

 A Peer Challenge benefits both the team providing the challenge and the team inviting them, and is an approach to improvement and development that is overdue in the NHS.
 For me as a CCG and local HWB leader, my experience on a peer challenge team was time well spent.

 - The HWB Peer Challenge programme is seeking CCG leaders to be part of the challenge teams for 2014/15.
-For further details contact Welna Bowden, at Welna.Bowden@local.gov.uk or visit the LGA website.
+For further details contact Welna Bowden, at Welna.Bowden@local.gov.uk.